The CTBT bans all nuclear explosions on Earth whether for military or for peaceful purposes.

 It comprises a preamble, 17 articles, two annexes and a Protocol with two annexes.

-Another important text is the Resolution adopted by the UN General Assembly establishing the Preparatory Commission for the Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO).
+Another important text is the Resolution adopted by the States Signatories on 19 November 1996, establishing the Preparatory Commission for the Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO).

 The preamble outlines the significance of the Treaty as an important nuclear non-proliferation and disarmament measure.